Hiroshima Countryside Home Visit&Farm Experience

 Your hotel or Hiroshima station

-- I'll wait you in the lobby of your hotel, so please let me know your hotel name in advance.
+- I'll wait you at the lobby of your hotel, so please let me know your hotel name in advance.
 If you are coming to Hiroshima by Shinkansen or cruise ferry, I can meet you at the Shinkansen ticket gate of JR Hiroshima Station or at Ujina port.
 Please also let me know your arrival time.
 I'm a licensed guide and I can drive you to my place in about one hour.
 On the way, there'S a beautiful secret spot with a great view, so let's stop by and take a break there.

 Warm Welcome at a 200-Year-Old Farmhouse